-The bill amends the General Sales Tax Act of 1933 by revising the tax exemptions related to the sale of aircraft and associated parts to domestic air carriers.
-It specifies that the tax does not apply to the sale of an aircraft with a maximum certificated takeoff weight of at least 6,000 pounds if it is intended for the transport of air cargo, passengers, or a combination of both.
-Additionally, the sale of parts or materials affixed to such aircraft is also exempt from the tax.
-The bill removes previous conditions that required the aircraft to leave the state within a certain timeframe and to not be based or registered in the state before or after the sale.
+This bill amends the General Sales Tax Act of 1933 by revising the tax exemptions related to the sale of aircraft and associated parts to domestic air carriers.
+The bill specifies that the tax does not apply to the sale of an aircraft with a maximum certificated takeoff weight of at least 6,000 pounds if it is intended for the transport of air cargo, passengers, or a combination of both.
+Additionally, it clarifies that the tax exemption extends to parts and materials affixed to such aircraft, removing previous conditions that required the aircraft to leave the state within a certain timeframe and not be based or registered in the state before the sale.

-Furthermore, the bill clarifies definitions related to aircraft and domestic air carriers, ensuring that the terms are consistent with federal regulations.
-It also states that sales of aircraft intended for subsequent lease to domestic air carriers for scheduled passenger transport are exempt from the tax.
-The enactment of this bill is intended to take effect 90 days after it is signed into law, and there is a provision for the legislature to appropriate funds to compensate for any revenue loss to the state school aid fund resulting from these changes.
+Furthermore, the bill introduces new definitions for terms such as "aircraft," "customization," and "registered in this state," while also updating the reference to the Federal Aviation Administration.
+It emphasizes that sales of aircraft intended for subsequent lease to domestic air carriers for passenger transport are also exempt from the tax.
+The enactment of this bill is intended to take effect 90 days after it is signed into law, with a provision for the legislature to appropriate funds to compensate for any revenue loss to the state school aid fund resulting from these changes.

 Statutes affected: Senate Introduced Bill: 205.54